bavla/wNets/Data/README.md

 WTyears contains a network for each year; WTtimes contains a single temporal network for all years.
 The countries are labeled using ISO 2-character codes.
 ISO3.nam contains ISO 3-character codes, and countries.nam the long names.

+## StarWars

-## StarWars (undirected with loops)
+(undirected with loops)
 nodes: characters from the Star Wars universe; links: coappearance;
-weight: Number of scenes in which the character appears / both characters appear together.\n Transformed into Pajek format by Vladimir Batagelj, Sun Feb 9, 2025.
+weight: Number of scenes in which the character appears / both characters appear together.\ Transformed into Pajek format by Vladimir Batagelj, Sun Feb 9, 2025.

 The Star Wars Network dataset provides a unique opportunity for social network analysis using characters from the Star Wars universe.
 The dataset comprises two CSV files:\n\nstarwars-characters.csv: Contains a list of characters with the following columns:\n\n- number: Unique identifier for each character.\n- name: The name of the character.\n- scenes: Number of scenes in which the character appears.\n\nstarwars-links.csv: Captures the interactions between characters with the following columns:\n\n- character1: Name or ID of the first character.\n- character2: Name or ID of the second character.\n- scenes: Number of scenes in which both characters appear together.\n\nThis dataset is well-suited for building a social network graph that maps out character interactions and relationships based on their shared screen time.